mdn/content/files/en-us/web/api/performanceresourcetiming/initiatortype/index.md

 {{APIRef("Performance API")}}

-The **`initiatorType`** read-only property is a string representing the way a resource was initiated to be fetched.
+The **`initiatorType`** read-only property is a string representing web platform feature that initiated the resource load.

 > **Note:** This property does not represent the type of content fetched.
 A `.css` file can be fetched using a {{HTMLElement("link")}} element leading to an `initiatorType` of `link`.
 When loading images using `background: url()` in a CSS file, the `initiatorType` will be `css` and not `img`.